ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

         print(line, end=" ")
 ```

-> **Example/Explanation by Claude:** Manually calling `file.close()` is risky — if an error happens between `open()` and `close()`, the file might be left open, wasting system resources or even corrupting data.
+> **AI Example/Explanation:** Manually calling `file.close()` is risky — if an error happens between `open()` and `close()`, the file might be left open, wasting system resources or even corrupting data.
 The `with` statement guarantees the file gets closed automatically the moment the block finishes, whether it finished normally or because of an error.
 It's the Python-recommended way to work with files for exactly this reason.

 ### 8.5 Exception Handling